 A watch for backpacking that most people use every day.
 An upgraded altimeter watch with more features and longer battery life is also recommended.

 Hiking watches are more than just a timekeeping device.
 It offers numerous features that keep hikers safe on the trail.
-Special features like altimeters and barometers help hikers get information about their surroundings/
+Unique features like altimeters and barometers help hikers get information about their surroundings/

 Many affordable hiking watches offer the same features and functionality as the more expensive models.
 This guide reviews some of the best Backpacking watches under $100 to help you make the best buying decisions.